sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

 ### Refund
-You can refund the payment partially meaning you do not have to refund the full amount.
+You can refund a payment conducted via the mPOS SDK completely or partially, meaning you are able to refund less than the full amount.
 First, you create a PLVRefundRequest.
 It is used to create or generate the request for refunds that will later be executed by the PLVRefundTask instance.
 For a refund you need